onflow/flow/flips/20211007-transaction-fees.md

 - The constant inclusion effort.
 - The constant dynamic effort.

-This could be done by the SDK with a script or a possibly a dedicated endpoint on the access nodes.
+This could be done by the SDK with a script or a possibly over a dedicated endpoint on the access nodes.

-Due to the effort cost factors slowly changing, this calculation will still be just an estimation, but if the effort cost factors change slowly enough the estimation will be fairly close.
+Due to the effort cost factors changing over time, this calculation will inherently be an estimation.
+To estimate the upper bound of the transaction fees the user has to choose a good value for the computation limit.

-After the user has chosen a good value for the computation limit.
-The maximum transaction fees can be estimated as well.
+If the user is unsure of what computation limit is good enough for their transaction an option is that they just go with the maximum computation limit as the transaction fees will only be deducted per computation usage.

+## User impact

+Users are already aware of the computation limit (a.k.a.: gas limit), the change is only that they will now need to pay more attention to it as setting the computation limit has a few implications:
+- setting a high computation limit will mean that the payer needs to have more funds in their account before sending the transaction.
+- using more computation will result in more expensive transactions.

+The second thing to keep in mind is that the transaction fees effort cost factors that will slowly change over time.
+If the price is currently high the user might want to to wait for a less busy (and cheaper) time to send a transaction.

 ## Implementation

 ### Step 1.

 Decoupling the concept of effort and effort fee factors.
-The fee calculation would still now have any dynamic parts they would be reported as 0.
+The fee calculation would still not have any dynamic parts.
+The dynamic effort would be reported as 0 in the transaction fee event.
 The parts that would change are:

-- The transaction fee deduction event emitted would also emit 0 as the dynamic inclusion effort and the dynamic computation effort.
 - The constant efforts would be set to a value that would approximate the effort of a nil transaction.
 - The fee effort cost factors would be set so that there is no change to the final fees.
-- the fee calculation would be done inside the `FlowFees` smart contract
+- the fee calculation would be done inside the `FlowFees` smart contract.

 Implementing this step would have no impact on users, but they could start reading the fee breakdown from the emitted fee event.

-This would also set up the stage nicely for the following steps
+This would also set up the stage nicely for the upcoming steps.

 ### Step 2.